lilydjwg/nvchecker/README.rst

   sorted by ``pkg_resources.parse_version``.

 ignored_tags
-  Ignore certain tags while sorting.
+  Ignore certain tags while computing the max tag.
 Tags are separate by whitespaces.
-This option must be used together with use_max_tag.
+This option must be used together with ``use_max_tag``.
 This can be useful to avoid some known badly versioned tags, so the newer tags won't be "overridden" by the old broken ones.

 An environment variable ``NVCHECKER_GITHUB_TOKEN`` can be set to a GitHub OAuth token in order to request more frequently than anonymously.